-Amendment of long title of Act 20 of 1998, as amended by Act 21 of 2000 and section 29 of Act 41 of 2003
+Amendment of Act 20 of 1998, as amended by Act 21 of 2000 and by section 29 of Act 41 of 2003

-12. The Remuneration of Public Office Bearers Act, 1998 (Act No. 20 of 1998), is hereby amended by the substitution for the long title of the following long title:
+- 11. The Remuneration of Public Office Bearers Act, 1998 (Act No. 20 of 1998), is hereby amended by- - (a) the substitution for the Long Title of the following Long Title:

-"To provide for a framework for determining the salaries and allowances of the President, members of the National Assembly, permanent delegates to the National Council of Provinces, Deputy President, Ministers, Deputy Ministers, traditional leaders, non-traditional leader members of traditional councils, non-traditional leader members of kingship councils, members of local Houses of Traditional Leaders, members of provincial houses of Traditional Leaders and members of the National House of Traditional Leaders; to provide for a framework for determining the upper limit of 20 salaries and allowances of Premiers, members of Executive Councils, members of provincial legislatures and members of Municipal Councils; to provide for a framework for determining pension and medical aid benefits of office bearers; to provide for the repeal of certain laws; and to provide for matters connected therewith.".
+"To provide for a framework for determining the salaries and allowances of the President, members of the National Assembly, permanent delegates to the National Council of Provinces, Deputy President, Ministers, Deputy Ministers, traditional leaders, non-traditional leader members of traditional councils, non-traditional leader members of kingship councils, members of local Houses of Traditional Leaders, members of provincial houses of Traditional Leaders and members of the National House of Traditional Leaders; to provide for a framework for determining the upper limit of salaries and allowances of Premiers, members of Executive Councils, members of provincial legislatures and members of Municipal Councils; to provide for a framework for determining pension and medical aid benefits of office bearers; to provide for the repeal of certain laws; and to provide for maters connected therewith.";